-Central Pennsylvania Jazz Camp
+Central Pennsylvania Friends of Jazz Camp

-Messiah College (Mechanicsburg, PA)
+Messiah University (Mechanicsburg, PA)

 All student musicians, no matter how experienced, can express themselves through jazz improvisation.
 That's why our camp focuses on small group instruction, with student safety as our top priority.